The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: The template algorithm

+If we run the algorithm on the set $\cB''$, then the cohort consisting of $\varphi_0 + \varphi_{\tau}$ is new on $\gamma_{18}$.
+In this example, every time a function is assigned to a loop, every function in the same cohort is also assigned to the loop.

+On the other hand, recall that the set $\cB$ does not satisfy property $(\mathbf B')$, and the corresponding assignment function $\alpha$ does not satisfy part (\ref{it:samebridge}) of Theorem~\ref{Thm:ExtremalConfig}.
+This can be seen by counting the cohorts.
+Note that $\varphi_1 + \varphi_3$ and $\varphi_1 + \varphi_{\tau}$ are in the same cohort on $\gamma_{18}$, and exactly one of these two functions is assigned to $\gamma_{18}$.
+In addition, the cohort consisting of $\varphi_0 + \varphi_{\tau}$ is new on $\gamma_{18}$.
+In this case, the number of cohorts on $\gamma_{18}$ such that some element of the cohort is not assigned to $\gamma_{18}$ is greater than the number of cohorts on $\gamma_{17}$ such that some element of the cohort is not assigned to $\gamma_{17}$.
+For this reason, property $(\mathbf B')$ is essential for the proof of Proposition~\ref{Prop:Counting} below. \end{example}

-Every function is new on the first loop where it is permissible.
-Then, eventually, there is a loop where it leaves its shine and joins a cohort.
-On any loop that is not the first loop in a block, all shiny or new functions agree, so at most one new cohort is created.
-This is one way in which new cohorts behave like the new permissible functions in \S\ref{sec:counting}; there may be several new cohorts on the first loop of a block, and then at most one new cohort on each subsequent loop.
-Furthermore, there are no shiny functions on $\gamma_k$, for $k \in \{z,b,b',z'+2 \}$, so no new cohorts are formed on these loops.
-The next proposition says that, on each loop where a new cohort is created, and also on the special loops $\gamma_k$, for $k \in \{z,b,b',z'+2 \}$, an entire cohort is assigned.
-This is essential for the proof of Theorem~\ref{Thm:ExtremalConfig}, where we bound the number of cohorts on each loop while moving from left to right across a block to show that every function in $\cB$ is assigned to some loop or bridge.
+By Proposition~\ref{prop:equivtonew}, all shiny functions on $\gamma_k$ are equivalent, and by Lemma~\ref{Lem:NewIsShiny}, on any loop other than $\gamma_1$, $\gamma_{z+1}$, or $\gamma_{z'-1}$, all new functions are shiny.
+Thus, on any loop other than $\gamma_1$, $\gamma_{z+1}$, or $\gamma_{z'-1}$, there is at most one new cohort.
+This is one essential way in which counting cohorts is like counting permissible functions in \S\ref{Sec:VertexAvoiding}; there may be several new cohorts on $\gamma_k$ for $k \in \{ 1, z+1, z'-1 \}$, and then at most one new cohort on each subsequent loop.

+Furthermore, there are no shiny functions on $\gamma_k$, for $k \in \{z,b,b',z'-2 \}$, so there are no new cohorts on these loops.
+This is analogous to Proposition~\ref{prop:nonew} in the vertex avoiding case.

+The next proposition says that, on each loop where a new cohort is created, and also on the special loops $\gamma_k$, for $k \in \{z,b,b',z'-2 \}$, an entire cohort is assigned.
+This is essential for the proof of Theorem~\ref{Thm:ExtremalConfig}, where we bound the number of cohorts on each loop while moving from left to right to show that every function in $\cB$ is assigned to some loop or bridge.

-\begin{remark} On a non-skippable loop where no new cohort is created, the functions that are assigned typically form a proper subset of a cohort.
+\begin{remark} On a non-skippable loop where no new cohort is created, the functions that are assigned may form a proper subset of a cohort.
+This is visible on the loop $\gamma_4$ of Example~\ref{Ex:Genus5Cohorts}, or on the loop $\gamma_{18}$ in Example~\ref{Ex:Genus22Cohorts}, when we run the algorithm on the set $\cB'$.
 In this way, cohorts may lose members as we move from left to right across a block, but the number of cohorts on each loop behaves just as predictably as the number of unassigned permissible functions in the vertex avoiding case.